Banaba: Phosphate mining

 The Pacific Islands Company, under John T. Arundel, identified that the petrified guano on Banaba consisted of high-grade phosphate rock.
 The agreement made with the Banabans was for the exclusive right to mine for 999 years for £50 a year.
 The terms of the licences were changed to provide for the payment of royalties and compensation for mining damage, amounting to less than 0.1% of the profits the PIC made during its first 13 years.

 The Pacific Phosphate Company (PPC) built the Ocean Island Railway and mined phosphate from 1900 to 1919.
 In 1913, an anonymous correspondent to The New Age criticised the operation of the PPC under the title "Modern buccaneers in the West Pacific".
 In 1919, the governments of the United Kingdom, Australia and New Zealand took over the operations of the Pacific Phosphate Company.
 The mining of the phosphate rock for fertiliser, which was carried out from 1900 to 1979, stripped away 90 per cent of the island's surface, the same process which occurred on Nauru from 1907 to the 1980s.
-In June 1948, about 1,100 Gilbertese employed on Ocean Island refused to work, with the key demand of the strikers was for higher wages of £10 a month to meet the increased price of goods sold in the trade store.
+In June 1948, about 1,100 Gilbertese employed on Ocean Island refused to work; the key demand of the strikers was for higher wages of £10 a month to meet the increased price of goods sold in the trade store.

-After 1945, the British authorities relocated most of the population to Rabi Island, Fiji, with subsequent waves of emigration in 1977, and from 1981 to 1983.
+After 1945, the British authorities deported most of the population to Rabi Island, Fiji, with subsequent waves of emigration in 1977, and from 1981 to 1983.
 Some islanders subsequently returned, following the end of mining in 1979; approximately 300 were living on the island in 2001.
 The population of Banaba in the 2010 census was 295.
-Globally, there are an estimated 6000 individuals of Banaban descent.
+Globally, there are an estimated 6,000 individuals of Banaban descent.
 On Rabi Island the names of settlements are the same authentic four names from Banaba Island.

 Ocean Island Post Office opened on 1 January 1911 and was renamed Banaba around 1979.

 In the 1970s, the Banabans sued in the Court of England and Wales claiming that the UK Crown owed a fiduciary duty to the islanders when fixing the royalty payments and the difference in proper rates should be paid.
 In Tito v Waddell (No 2) [1977] Ch 106, Sir Robert Megarry V-C held that no fiduciary duties were owed, because the term "trust" in the Mining Ordinance 1927 was not used in the technical sense, but rather in the sense of an unenforceable government obligation.
 The claim for the beach to be restored, from the 1948 agreement, was time-barred.
 The replanting obligations under the 1913 agreement were binding, but also they were limited to what was reasonably practicable.